Estonia

 Dental Care

-Dental care is free of charge for persons under the age of 19.
-Free dental care is provided only by doctors who have concluded the contract for financing medical treatment with the Health Insurance Fund.
+Dental care is free for children under 19.
+However, free dental care is provided only by doctors who have concluded the contract for financing medical treatment with the Health Insurance Fund.

 Supplementary Employee Benefits